Amazon Redesign

 Product Filters

-There are overlaps in filter options
+• Additionally there are overlaps in the options displayed.

 Original Recreation